Screenplays

 Free Bird and the Old Man is a new take on bonding in a cross-generational friendship.
 Shelton Cahill is an old guitar player of mediocre ability who travels via RV with his dog, Saint, making a minor living playing ambient music for bars who couldn’t hire anyone else.
 Set in his ways, he reluctantly rescues Erin La Blanc (Free Bird) from an abusive relationship to eventually discover she can sing and play a helluva slide guitar.

 Shelton and Erin, each with their own quirks, are characters an audience will root for.
 Their friendship is never forced or unrealistic but, rather, develops organically as we come to find they are in each other’s lives for much-needed individual chapters.
 (Spoiler) Their paths, destined to separate, continue with renewed strength because of the experience they shared.
+You’re never too old, or young, to find your own path, your own song.

 Finally, there’s music – lots of music – covering decades of well-known, and maybe not so well-known, tunes that will appeal to everyone, no matter their background or history.